Battle of Guam (1941): Battle

-At 04:44 on 8 December, the governor of the island, George McMillin, was informed of the attack on Pearl Harbor.
-At 08:27, Japanese land-based aircraft from Saipan attacked the marine barracks, Piti Navy Yard, Libugon radio station, Standard Oil Company, and the Pan American Hotel.
-During the air attack, the USS Penguin was sunk after shooting down at least one Japanese aeroplane.
+At 04:44 on 8 December McMillin was informed of the attack on Pearl Harbor.
+At 08:27 Japanese land-based aircraft from Saipan attacked the Marine barracks, Piti Navy Yard, Libugon radio station, Standard Oil Company, and the Pan American Hotel.
+During the air attack, the USS Penguin was sunk after shooting down at least one Japanese airplane.
 One officer was killed and several men wounded.
 The air raids all over Guam continued into the morning and afternoon before subsiding at 17:00.

-The next day, at 08:30, Japanese air attacks resumed, with no more than nine aircraft attacking at a time.
+At 08:30 on 9 December Japanese air attacks resumed, with no more than nine aircraft attacking at a time.
 The same targets as the previous day were attacked, and also the Government House in Agana and several villages.
 That evening, a Japanese invasion fleet of four heavy cruisers, four destroyers, two gunboats, six submarine chasers, two minesweepers, two destroyer tenders, and ten transports (Yokohama Maru, China Maru, Cheribin Maru, Clyde Maru, Daifuku Maru, Kogyoku Maru, Matsue Maru, Moji Maru, Nichimei Maru, and Venice Maru) left Saipan for Guam.
-A mistake in their intelligence gathering had caused the Japanese to overcommit resources and attack Guam with disproportionate force.
+A mistake in their intelligence-gathering had caused the Japanese to overcommit resources and attack Guam with disproportionate force.

-The Japanese landed about 400 troops of the 5th Defence Force from Saipan on Guam in the early morning of 10 December 1941, at Dungcas Beach, north of Agana.
-They attacked and quickly defeated the Insular Force Guard in Agana.
-They then advanced on Piti, moving toward Sumay and the marine barracks.
-The principal engagement took place on Agana's Plaza de España at 04:45 when a few marines and Insular Force guardsmen fought with the Japanese naval soldiers.
-After token post-invasion resistance, the Marines, on McMillin's orders, surrendered at 05:45.
+The Japanese landed about 400 troops of the 5th Defence Force from Saipan on Guam in the early morning of 10 December 1941 at Dungcas Beach, north of Agana.
+They quickly defeated the Insular Force Guard in Agana.
+They advanced on Piti, moving toward Sumay and the Marine barracks.
+The principal engagement took place on Agana's Plaza de España at 04:45, when a few Marines and Insular Force guardsmen fought the Japanese attackers.
+After token resistance, the Marines, on McMillin's orders, surrendered at 05:45.
 McMillin officially surrendered at 06:00.
 A few skirmishes took place all over the island before news of the surrender spread and the rest of the island forces laid down their arms.
-The American patrol boat YP-16 was scuttled by means of fire and YP-17 was captured by Japanese naval forces.
+YP-16 was scuttled by means of fire, and YP-17 was captured by Japanese naval forces.
 An American freighter was damaged by the Japanese.